-According to the O-Net these skills are required:
+According to the O-Net These are the Paramedic skills are required:

 Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
 See more occupations related to this skill.